 All students are required to take at least fifteen semester credit hours of prescribed upper-division elective courses.

 This requirement may be satisfied with lower- and upper-division courses from any field of study.
 Students must complete at least 51 semester credit hours of upper-division courses to qualify for graduation.

-- Alternative courses, as approved by the department head, may be used to satisfy this requirement.
+4. Alternative courses, as approved by the program head, may be used to satisfy this requirement.